Tropical superelliptic curves: Realizability

-on the tree $T$.
-For the remainder of the section, we fix a target vertex $v_{0}$ with at least two branch points.
+For the remainder of the section, we fix a target vertex $v_{0}$ with at least two branch points, say $P_{0,1}$ and $P_{0,2}$.
+We want to construct a divisor $j((a_{i}))=\sum_{i=1}^{|L(E)|}a_{i}(P_{i})$ that gives rise to the covering $\phi$.
+We will first assign values to the $a_{i}$ without assuming that the vector $(a_{i})$ belongs to the degree zero submodule $N$, as introduced in Equation \ref{DegreeZeroHyperplane}.
+Let $a_{0,1}$ and $a_{0,2}$ be the coefficients corresponding to $P_{0,1}$ and $P_{0,2}$.
+In the argument that follows, we will not assign any values to these coefficients until the very end.
+These coefficients $a_{0,1}$ and $a_{0,2}$ are then used to ensure that $(a_{i})\in{N}$.
 For any edge $e$ in $T$, consider the connected component $T_{e}$ of $T\backslash\{e\}$ not containing $v_{0}$ as in Lemma \ref{slopelemma}.
 The slope of a rational function giving this divisor along an edge $e$ is now given by the formula in Lemma~\ref{slopelemma}: